jupyterlite/pyodide-kernel/CONTRIBUTING.md

 ## Quick Start

-The command below cleans out all built artifacts, ensures a fully-configured JS/Python environment, and generates everything up to the documentation website.
+The command below cleans out all built artifacts, ensures a fully-configured JS/Python environment, and generates everything up to the documentation website and test reports.

 ```bash
 git clone https://github.com/jupyterlite/pyodide-kernel